mikependon/RepoDB.NET/pages/classes/dbfield.md

 - `Size` - the size of the column from the database.
 - `Precision` - the precision of the column from the database.
 - `Scale` - the scale of the column from the database.
-- `DatabaseType` - tye type of the column from the database.
+- `DatabaseType` - the  type of the column from the database.
+- `Provider` - the database provider who created the instance.

 #### How to Extract?